domhnallohanlon/thunkable_book_1/extensions.md

 <h3 class="alert-heading">
 	<i class="fa fa-commenting">&nbsp;</i>
 	Community</h3>
-	Check out the Thunkable Community to find out more about <a href="http://community.thunkable.com/t/colours-extension/2513?u=domhnall" class="alert-link"> the Image Editor Extension</a>
+	Check out the Thunkable Community to find out more about <a href="http://community.thunkable.com/t/colours-extension/2513?u=domhnall" class="alert-link"> the Colours Extension</a>
 </div>

 The full extension can be dowloaded from the Thunkable community, along with Helios' documentation and sample app.